Craniofacial Biology PhD Program

-The Ostrow School of Dentistry of USC offers two graduate degrees in craniofacial biology: a Master of Science (MS) and a Doctor of Philosophy (PhD).
-Both programs prepare students for careers in academic environments as clinical scholars or as members of multidisciplinary teams of health professionals in academic research centers.
+The Herman Ostrow School of Dentistry of USC offers a Doctorate of Philosophy (PhD) degree in craniofacial biology.
+The program prepares students for careers in academic environments as clinical scholars or as members of multidisciplinary teams of health professionals in academic research centers.

 In addition, a Graduate Certificate in Craniofacial Biology is offered.
 The Certificate in Craniofacial Biology is intended to provide dentists in post-graduate dental education with experience in graduate education and insight into the requirements to complete a graduate degree.
 This will provide the students with additional information relative to selecting academic careers.
-All graduate certificate students must have a dental degree and have been admitted to a postgraduate dental education program sponsored by the Ostrow School of Dentistry.
+All graduate certificate students must have a dental degree and have been admitted to a postgraduate dental education program sponsored by Ostrow.

 Program Focus and Goals

-The goal of the Craniofacial MS and PhD programs are to train outstanding students to become advanced research scientists and the next generation of leaders in oral health-related research.
+The goal of the Craniofacial Biology PhD program is to train outstanding students to become advanced research scientists and the next generation of leaders in oral health-related research.
 The collaborative environment within the school and across the university stimulates well-prepared students to embark on their career and leadership roles in dental education and research.
 Through a multidisciplinary approach, students will obtain a thorough understanding of the expanding opportunities in oral and craniofacial biology research.

-The Ostrow School of Dentistry’s Craniofacial Biology Graduate Program, with support from the Keck School of Medicine of USC Program in Biomedical and Biological Sciences (PIBBS), provides a flexible, stimulating and uniquely structured curriculum for well-qualified candidates.
+Ostrow’s Craniofacial Biology PhD Program, with support from the Keck School of Medicine of USC Program in Biomedical and Biological Sciences (PIBBS), provides a flexible, stimulating and uniquely structured curriculum for well-qualified candidates.
 We place special emphasis on:

 - The selection of sincerely interested students dedicated to a career in dentistry and biomedical research.